Life Cycle Assessment

 California Low Carbon Fuel Standard

-Similar to BC, California requires the carbon intensity of low carbon fuels to be calculated with a purpose-built tool, GREET.
-Brightspot can complete carbon intensity calculations for fuel delivered to California.
+In California, the carbon intensity of low-carbon fuels must be calculated with a purpose-built tool, GREET.
+We can complete carbon-intensity calculations for fuel delivered to California.

-The Canadian Clean Fuel Regulations use OpenLCA, an open source life cycle assessment tool for the calculation of carbon intensity for fuel providers wishing to participate.
-Brightspot can create a custom carbon intensity model of your process using OpenLCA including uncertainty and sensitivity assessments.
+The Canadian Clean Fuel Regulations use OpenLCA, an open-source LCA tool for calculating carbon intensities for participating fuel providers.
+We can create a custom carbon-intensity model of your process using OpenLCA that includes uncertainty and sensitivity assessments.